FTWinston/react-breadcrumb-router/README.md

 Note: Version 6 of this package has peer dependencies of `react-router-dom` v6 and `react` v16.8+.
 Its only direct dependency is `uuid`.

-For react-router v4/v5 support, please use version 5 of this package.
+For react-router v4/v5 support, please use [version 5][7] of this package.

 ## Usage